tikv/migration/br/CONTRIBUTING.md

 ### Updating dependencies

-BR uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
+TiKV-BR uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
 To add or update a dependency: use the `go mod edit` command to change the dependency.

 ## Contribution flow

 This is a rough outline of what a contributor's workflow looks like:

 - Create a topic branch from where you want to base your work.
-This is usually `master`.
+This is usually `main`.
 - Make commits of logical units and add test case if the change fixes a bug or adds new functionality.
 - Run tests and make sure all the tests are passed.
 - Make sure your commit messages are in the proper format (see below).